 I’ve done this as well, and I didn’t like my outcome nearly as much as hers…I think it’s all about choosing the right trash can, to be honest.
 And this one turned out GREAT, right?!

 I am SO making one of these someday.
-I mean, hey, it’s the PERFECT excuse for consuming more wine!
+This wine cork chandy from Mox and Fodder is the PERFECT excuse for consuming more wine!
 That, alone, is reason enough to try this DIY light out!

 I must admit, I would rather sweat buckets on my couch each day than have a ceiling fan.
 I know that is COMPLETELY illogical.
 What can I say, we all have our “things”.

-But, I think I could possibly get used to this cute adaptation of a typical, garden variety ceiling fan from OneMoreTimeEvents.com.
+But, I think I could possibly get used to this cute adaptation of a typical, garden variety ceiling fan from OneMoreTimeEvents.com (website it no longer active).

 There is a lot of love out there for the classic mason jar.
 Bloggers use them for just about everything.
 In this case, Kristi from Chatfield Court turns one into a lovely DIY lamp!